 The accuracy and reliability of NDE depends on environmental conditions (humidity, temperature, experimental setting) and inspector expertise, among other factors (e.g., Lentz et al., 2002).
-NDE quality models establish a probabilistic relationship between the condition of the structure and the testing outcome.
+NDE quality models establish a probabilistic relationship between the condition of the structure and the testing outcome (or outcome assessment).
 They can be used to rate NDE methods and ensure their compliance with norms and standards in place (e.g., Deutsches Institut für Normung, 2014; Pavlovic et al., 2008).

-In this contribution, we give an overview of the different types of inspection and monitoring models, and show that they can be interpreted as a part of a unified framework that we introduce in Section 2.
-This framework enables a better understanding of the assumptions associated with each model type and, as we demonstrate, can help in obtaining better models for NDE quality for specific applications.
-We particularly draw attention to the dependence of the NDE quality model on the experimental design and the risks of misinterpreting and generalizing quality indicators of NDE quality models from experimental studies.
-Approaching NDE quality through the unified model helps to avoid these shortcomings.
-Decision analysis and the concept of value of information (VoI) (Raiffa and Schlaifer, 1961) shed further light on how these models should be used (Section 3).
-The findings are illustrated with two examples in Sections 4 and 5.
+In this contribution, we give an overview of the existing types of models for NDE quality, and show how they are connected within a unifying framework.
+While some existing literature does discuss relationships between two NDE quality models, we are not aware of any previous attempt to formalize the relationship between all these models.
+This framework enables a better understanding of the assumptions associated with each model type and, as we demonstrate, can help in obtaining better models for NDE quality model on the experimental design and the risks of misinterpreting and generalizing quality indicators of NDE quality models from experimental studies.
+This formalization allows us to identify systematically issues and potential pitfalls when establishing and applying these models.
+Decision analysis and the concept of value of information (VoI) (Raiffa and Schlaifer, 1961) shed further light on what the implications are of not choosing the optimal model.
+The joint optimization of the calibration of the NDE system and the repair actions is formally addressed.